Phaeno Science Center: The Phæno Science Center

 The massive but very dynamically designed building was essentially made of concrete and steel.
 Despite its 27,000 cubic metres of concrete, the building gives the impression of flowing and floating both inside and out.
 The building is 16 metres high and extends over a length of 170 metres.
 Ten conical concrete pillars (‘cones’) with a diameter of up to seven metres support the building.
 The pillars create a cave-like space for outdoor events.
 The cones are not solid but hollow and offer various functions, such as a science theatre or a forum for ideas.
 Inside the building, the perspectives change with every step through sloping walls, a kinked and uncovered steel girder roof structure, cursive viewing slits in solid exposed concrete walls and sloping niches.
 According to the architect Zaha Hadid, the building's all-round dynamism is intended to promote mental openness and mobility.

 Preliminary planning began in November 1998, and one year later Joe Ansel, an American consultant and designer, was approached to handle the exhibitions and other operational aspects of the project.
 An architectural design competition was held in January 2000 and the prominent architect Zaha Hadid won, in conjunction with structural engineers, Adams Kara Taylor.
 About five years later, Phæno opened to the public on November 24, 2005 with over 250 interactive exhibits from Ansel Associates, Inc. all enclosed in an astounding concrete structure designed by Zaha Hadid, her German associate, Mayer Bährle architects and Adams Kara Taylor.
 The architectural design has been described as a "hypnotic work of architecture - the kind of building that utterly transforms our vision of the future."
 The design won a 2006 RIBA European Award as well as the 2006 Institution of Structural Engineers Award for Arts, Leisure and Entertainment Structures.

 The building stands on concrete stilts, allowing visitors to the Autostadt to pass through without interfering with the workings of the building.
 Phæno is connected to the Autostadt by a metal bridge accessed by escalators and stairs either side.
 The underside of Phæno and the "stilts" are illuminated.

 Dr. Guthardt is now Phæno's first Executive Director.
 Phæno has enjoyed high attendance and broad public acceptance since its grand opening.
 The Science Center has a theme song, "Phaenomenal," which was written and performed by American singer/songwriter Amanda Somerville for the opening.

 The Phæno was included on a list of the 7 wonders of the Modern World (objects built since 2000) by The Financialist.

 Film appearances

-The Phaeno appears in the 2009 film The International as headquarters of an Italian weapons company - digitally inserted in front to a cliff at the Iseo Lake.
+The Phaeno appears in the 2009 film The International as the headquarters of an Italian weapons company, digitally inserted at the base of a cliff on Lake Iseo.

 The Phaeno also appears in the 2013 German disaster film Heroes as a Large Hadron Collider.

 The Phaeno appears in the Belgian-Dutch dystopian television series Arcadia (2023).